About

 SciLua

 SciLua is a scientific computing framework designed for LuaJIT, focusing on a curated set of widely applicable numerical algorithms.
 It includes linear algebra (with optional language syntax extensions), automatic differentiation, random variate and low-discrepancy sequence generation modules.
 The framework also incorporates an implementation of the No-U-Turn Sampler (NUTS) from [HG14], a robust gradient-based MCMC algorithm, as well as a slightly improved version of the Self-adaptive Differential Evolution (SaDE) algorithm by [QS05], a global stochastic optimizer.
 All components have been meticulously optimized for peak performance.
-As of 2023, SciLua-LuaJIT ranks first in the Julia Micro-Benchmarks relatively to the no-checks reference C implementation, with ∼ 9% performance gap.
+SciLua(LuaJIT) ranks first in the Julia Micro-Benchmarks relatively to the reference C implementation, with approximately a 9% performance gap.

 -- for python quants 2015 presentation